 We were first introduced to these tablecloths when my mom brought one over for Thanksgiving one year.
 This tablecloth has mazes, word finds, connect the dots, and pictures to color.
 You can easily wash it to start over again.
 It is really fun to have when we have friends come over too, and I like to use them to cover the tables at birthday parties.

 We’ve recently started watching origami videos on the YouTubeKids app and it’s been fun trying them out.
 Some are easier than you’d think and some that look easy are hard.
+But with a video tutorial you are never really able to tell until you watch the video and try to replicate it, we then decided to try and find an online template, one straight forward website we found was paperchaser.to, they offered great waterfall cards templates that we were able to print out and follow very easily (with some of Mom’s help of course!)
+One day I spotted an origami for beginners book in a charity shop window and bought it for the children.
 This origami book has some really great step by step directions and is great for kids to learn.
 It is best to use origami paper because it’s already the perfect size.

 19. Kinetic sand